 - Shielding*

-- Flash Memory
+- Flash memory

-*Many international markets require shielded Wi-Fi devices, as Wi-Fi produces a lot of Radio Frequency Interference (RFI), and shielding minimizes this interference.
+*Many international markets require shielded Wi-Fi devices, as Wi-Fi produces a lot of radio frequency interference (RFI), and shielding minimizes this interference.
 This should, therefore, be a key consideration for all developers and embedded device manufacturers.

-Manufacturers of ESP32 Modules and Boards
+Manufacturers of ESP32 modules and boards

 ESP32 Chips

-Model | Package size | Embedded flash memory | Processor cores |
+Model | Package size | Embedded flash memory (MB) | Processor cores |

 ESP32-D0WDQ6 | 6 mm x 6 mm | 0 | 2 |